BJJ Solo Drills: The Ultimate Guide for At-Home Training

 Shadow grappling, also known as visualization training, is a technique used by BJJ practitioners to improve their skills and performance.
 Much like a boxer will visualize a match and shadowbox, BJJ practitioners can do the same by combining various drills and techniques.

 One way to practice shadow grappling is to start from the feet and work on footwork, sprawls, penetration steps, and takedowns.
 Then move to the floor and perform bridging, shrimping, and back to the feet with a technical standup.
 This is a great way to warm up and reinforce the movements/drills with various positions and supplement your training.
+You can visualize setting up your takedowns as well.
+This can help you get comfortable on your feet, which Mason Fowler recommends as the first step to avoid telegraphing your takedown shots.

 The benefits of shadow grappling are numerous: